 Podcast gives Syrian farmers a helping hand after years of armed conflict

-A podcast series co-produced by Sussex researchers is helping to connect farmers in northwest Syria and share agricultural learnings, filling in the gaps left by years of conflict.
+A podcast series co-produced by Sussex researchers is supporting farmers in northwest Syria and sharing agricultural learnings to improve livelihoods.

 Sussex academic delivers speech to UNESCO on media freedom